Blog - Brothers Fire & Security

 Kitchen fires are dangerous and quickly get out of control.
 Fire requires the presence of three things to survive: fuel, oxygen, and heat.
-In kitchen fires, the fuel is almost always fat, grease, or oil which are highly flammable hot, and spread quickly, particularly if you dump water on them.
+In kitchen fires, the fuel is almost always fat, grease, or oil—which are highly flammable, hot, and spread quickly, particularly if you dump water on them.
 For this reason, kitchens require a specialized fire suppression system to detect and extinguish fire.

 Kitchen hood fire suppression systems work to prevent kitchen fires from escalating.
 They're typically installed directly above individual cooking stations and appliances, thereby making fires easier to contain.

-So, how exactly does a kitchen hood fire suppression system work?
+How does a kitchen hood fire suppression system work?

 A kitchen fire hood suppression system consists of the following components: